fragcolor-xyz/shards/docs/docs/contribute/index.md

 # Contribute

-Fragnova has a number of interesting [projects](https://github.com/fragcolor-xyz) open to community contributions.
+Fragnova is a community-driven organization that thrives on collaboration and innovation.
+We have a bunch of exciting [projects](https://github.com/fragcolor-xyz) that are open to community contributions, and we would love for you to get involved!

-This guide will explain how to set up your development environment.
-And then, it will walk you through your first code or documentation contribution!
+If you're interested in contributing to our projects, we've put together a guide that will help you get started.
+The guide will walk you through the process of setting up your development environment, which is the software and tools you'll need to work on our projects.

+Once you're set up, the guide will take you through your first contribution.
+This could be code or documentation – whatever you're most comfortable with.
+We'll explain the process and show you how to make your contribution, so you can get a feel for how things work.

+Contributing to open source projects like ours is a great way to learn new skills, build your portfolio, and connect with other developers.
+Plus, you'll be making a meaningful contribution to a project that could revolutionize the game development scene.

+If you're ready to get started, [check out our guide](./getting-started/) and dive in!

 --8<-- "includes/license.md"